rsdn/CodeJam/PerfTests/PerfTests.Intro.md

 Next, we should choose the baseline (or reference) implementation all other benchmark members will be compared to.
 In simple tests like this it's actually doesn't matter which one to choose.
 However, in large and complex perftests baseline should be chosen with caution.
-Time of execution of the baseline should be stable, it should not be in order of magnitude slower (or faster) than another competitiors and so on.
+Time of execution of the baseline should be stable, it should not be in order of magnitude slower (or faster) than another competitors and so on.

-TODO: link to the guidelines for the perftests.
+**TODO:** link to the guidelines for the perftests.

 So, let's mark the `ListWithoutCapacity()` as `[CompetitionBaseline]` and `ListWithCapacity()` as a `[CompetitionBenchmark]`

 ### Code that runs the performance test
 Next, you should write code that runs the perftest.
-Here's how to do it with the NUnit perf test runner:
+Here's how to do it with NUnit:
 ```
 		[Test]
 		public static void RunListCapacityPerfTest() =>